Schlumberger/joint-vae/README.md

 ## Usage

-The `train_model.ipynb` notebook contains code for training a Joint-VAE model.
+The `train_model.ipynb` notebook contains code for training a JointVAE model.

 The `load_model.ipynb` notebook contains code for loading a trained model.